andrew/ultimate-awesome/README.md

 - [awesome-science-communication](https://github.com/pglira/awesome-science-communication) - A collection of AWESOME projects, applications, tools, resources for science communication in general.
 - [awesome-cvpr2022](https://github.com/rese1f/awesome-cvpr2022) - Workshop, tutorial, oral, and poster with notes in cvpr2022.
 - [awesome-chatgpt-summary](https://github.com/richzw/awesome-chatgpt-summary) - Collection of awesome tools, demos, docs for ChatGPT, GPT-3 and GPT-4.
-- [awesome-and-novel-works-in-slam](https://github.com/runjtu/awesome-and-novel-works-in-slam) - Collecting some new ideas for slam (semantic, NeRF, BEV, Nav, Learning Methods) and will update this repo weekly, for both engineering and academic usings.
 - [awesome-personal-blogs](https://github.com/shumengliu/awesome-personal-blogs) - A delightful list of personal tech blogs and what they are built with.
 - [awesome-multilingual-nlp](https://github.com/simran-khanuja/awesome-multilingual-nlp) - A repository to maintain work being done in the field of multilingual NLP, to encourage research beyond English :).
 - [awesome-foam](https://github.com/sn3akiwhizper-pkms/awesome-foam) - Awesome list of Foam knowledge system resources.